 In this article, an honest overview of Tbilisi neighborhoods and areas for living in Tbilisi, Georgia (or the “city of sun and roses”, as a popular Soviet song says).

 If you are moving to Tbilisi as an expat, you’ll learn about the areas many expats choose to live, and the pros and cons of each district for expat life.
+If you are looking to buy real estate, you can explore which neighborhoods may make sense for your investment.

 Listen to the Tbilisi Podcast